faker-js/faker/docs/guide/upgrading.md

 `faker.mersenne` and `faker.helpers.repeatString` were only ever intended for internal use, and are no longer available.

+### `faker.location.zipCodeByState`

+The `faker.location.zipCodeByState` method has been deprecated, but will also now throw an error if the current locale does not have a `postcode_by_state` definition.

 ### Other deprecated methods removed/replaced

 | Old method                      | New method                                                        |